rnveach/gitlab/doc/api/graphql/reference/index.md

 Represents non-fractional signed whole numeric values.
 Int can represent values between -(2^31) and 2^31 - 1.

+### `IntegrationsPrometheusID`

+A `IntegrationsPrometheusID` is a global ID.
+It is encoded as a string.

+An example `IntegrationsPrometheusID` is: `"gid://gitlab/Integrations::Prometheus/1"`.
+The older format `"gid://gitlab/PrometheusService/1"` was deprecated in 14.0.

 ### `IssuableID`

 A `IssuableID` is a global ID.
 It is encoded as a string.